ValentinaGhidini/ValentinaGhidini.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Statistics, Bocconi University, 2024 (exp.)
+* Ph.D. in Statistics, Bocconi University, 2024
 * M.Sc. in Stochastics and Data Science, University of Turin, 2019
 * B.Sc. in Statistics and Information Management, University of Milano-Bicocca, 2017